-cherry, cinnamon, plum, cedar, chocolate, and clove.
+cherry, cinnamon, plum, cedar,

 Chocolate covered cherries and coffee beans, fine cocoa powder.